 Did you know that 74% of Colorado Springs residents can access a park within a 10 minute walk from home?
 We want to encourage our community to be creative and have fun close to home!
 So, what’s in your neighborhood?
 Share your fun outdoor recreation activities with us on Facebook.

 Great option if you are looking for a quick 20 minute hike with the kids.
 Lots of places to stop and explore.
 This trail connects to a network of trails, so you can extend your hike.
 Easy to access from on street parking on University Park Blvd.

 Black Forest Regional Park is on the corner of Shoup Rd. and Milam Rd.
-With 3 parking lots, this 385 acre park offers 8 miles of trail.
-The playground and pavilions are currently closed, but this park is definitely worth a visit with fairly wide rolling trails.
+With 3 parking lots, this 385 acre park offers 8 miles of fairly wide rolling trails.
 Wear sunscreen and bring water.
 Enjoy!